Manipal Online M.Com Admissions

 Finally, an All India Merit List is released, where qualified candidates are announced.

-The detailed AFCAT 2 2025 notification will be released soon.
+The detailed AFCAT 2 2025 notification has been released on June 2, 2025.

 No, it is not mandatory.
 If you are applying for a non-technical post, there is no need to appear for EKT paper.